unexpectedlyalarming/opentab/README.md

 ## How do I use OpenTab?

-At the moment OpenTab is built in React.
-Eventually it should be hosted online and accessible to everyone for free.
-If you want to use it early here are the install instructions.
+OpenTab is built in React.
+You can use it on the [Github pages deployment](https://unexpectedlyalarming.github.io/opentab/).
+If you really want to, you can also use the following instructions to run it locally.

 > Prerequisites:
 > Node.JS & NPM